 - Living Conditions: Modern

-The program will kick off with a four-day orientation in Split, the largest city on the Croatian coast of Dalmatia.
+The program will kick off with a five-day orientation in Split, the largest city on the Croatian coast of Dalmatia.
 During orientation volunteers will be introduced to the vibrancy of Eastern European culture and discuss teaching strategies with the Program Director and other volunteers.
-While the purpose of orientation remains ensuring that volunteers familiarize themselves with the most effective and appropriate teaching practices, there is ample time built in to explore this incredible city.
-Some highlights of orientation in Split include exploring ancient ruins like Diocletian's Palace (a UN World Heritage site) cliff jumping into the turquoise waters of the Adriatic, and day trips to Hvar and Krka- a spectacular island and stunning national park.
+While the purpose of orientation remains ensuring that volunteers familiarise themselves with the most effective and appropriate teaching practices, there is ample time built in to explore this incredible city.
+Some highlights of orientation in Split include exploring Diocletian's Palace, relaxing on the beautiful beaches, and taking a day trip to the local island of Hvar.

 The Ideal Volunteer:

-Village Stays: Volunteers living in Croatian villages will either live with a host family or in an apartment.
-Either way, it will be one of the most defining and gratifying experiences you will have during the Croatia program.
+Village Stays: Volunteers living in Croatian villages will either live in an apartment or B&B. Either way, it will be one of the most defining and gratifying experiences you will have during the Croatia program.
+Volunteers will be located on the Seaside by the village Biograd.
 Village stays vary greatly in style, amount of free time, and local activities.
-Most hosts will have an array of moderate amenities in their homes, and some may even have internet.
-What these experiences share, though, is that certain Eastern European warmth.
+What these experiences share, though, is that certain Eastern European charm.
 It is the best way to experience authentic Eastern Europe culture on a deeper level than any tourist.
-Whether you are in a host family or an apartment stay, most hosts will go out of their way to show volunteers the local sites.
+Volunteers are encourage to explore the local sites with other volunteers placed seaside.
 All village stays will abound in liveliness and, of course, food.
-Host families are not paid to participate in the program and graciously open their homes and their hearts to Learning Enterprises volunteers.
-You will find it difficult to say goodbye after three weeks.
+You will find it difficult to say goodbye after six weeks.

-Sunny Village Camp: Set in beautiful, rural Croatia, the Sunny Village Camp in Jagnjedovec brings together children aged 8 to 12 from Croatia and surrounding countries for an English language experience.
+Sunny Village Camp/ Hello Club: Set in beautiful, rural Croatia, the Sunny Village Camp in Jagnjedovec brings together children aged 8 to 12 from Croatia and surrounding countries for an English language experience.
 As a counselor, you will help in running typical camp activities that focus on the development of participants’ English language skills.
 You will work alongside Helena Hecimovic, the camp director, as well as other college-age counselors from Croatia.
 The camp has comfortable lodging and showers, and all meals are provided.
 Volunteers here should be prepared for long days; you may be working from 8 AM to 10 PM!
 Past camp volunteers have enjoyed working with the enthusiastic children and have appreciated the opportunity the camp provides in connecting with Croatians their own age.
-Koprivnica Youth Center: The newly built Koprivnica Youth Center is located in the center of Koprivnica, a lively Croatian city of 25,000.
+The Hello Club: The club is located in the center of Koprivnica, a lively Croatian city of 25,000.
 As a volunteer there, you will organize English language classes, arts and crafts classes, and field trips to other parts of Croatia.
 Those interested in event planning may find this option especially appealing.
 When you are not teaching at the Youth Center, you will spend your time at the Sunny Village Camp.
-While the Youth Center option is similar in many respects to the Sunny Village Camp option, it affords volunteers the chance to plan their engagement with the community more.
+While the Hello Club option is similar in many respects to the Sunny Village Camp option, it affords volunteers the chance to plan their engagement with the community more.

 Volunteers always cite their experiences in the classroom as the most rewarding component of the program.
-Volunteers in village stays and in Bosnia will be expected to teach for about four-five hours a day, five days a week.
+Volunteers in village stays will be expected to teach for about four-five hours a day, five days a week.
 Most students are divided by age group, thus volunteers teach multiple classes per day.
-Number of students varies by season and age group, but will rarely exceed 20 in Croatia and 30 in Bosnia.
+Number of students varies by season and age group, but will rarely exceed 20.
 Your teaching locations will be local, and may include schools, a language club, a city hall, a theater, a community center.
 The majority of placements will have basic teaching materials such as whiteboards, markers, and pencils, and some may even have construction paper and a laptop and projector.
 While Learning Enterprises will provide you with teaching ideas, you will have complete freedom in determining how to run your classes and the curriculum you prioritize.

 LE encourages volunteers to teach creatively.
 If you love to sing, teach your kids the words to your favorite Billy Joel song then have the class write and perform an original rap.
 If you love to act, hold a drama festival on the last day and invite the entire village.
 It’s your classroom, your world!
 The students you will be teaching relish the opportunity to study with a native English speaker.
 The older students recognize the value in learning an important international language and eagerly ask about English colloquialisms and American culture.
 For the younger students, simply interacting with a native English speaker helps transform the language from work sheets and verb conjugations into something more real.
 There is nothing more rewarding than watching your students grow and learn.
 Even if your students aren’t exactly fluent by the end of the summer you may have ignited their interest in English and language, and have helped them to dream big about their futures.